SciML/FastPower.jl/README.md

 The name simply derives from the Julia standard of `x_fast` for things that are approximations.
 FastPower is simply the the `^_fast` or `pow_fast` function, following the standard conventions developed from Base.
-However, this differs from the `pow_fast` you get from Base which is still a lot more accurate. `FastPower.fastpower` loses about 6 digits of accuracy on Float64, so it's about 10 digits of accuracy.
-For many applications, such as solving differential equations to 6 digits of accuracy, this can
+However, this differs from the `pow_fast` you get from Base which is still a lot more accurate. `FastPower.fastpower` loses about 12 digits of accuracy on Float64, so it's about 3-4 digits of accuracy.
+For many applications, such as the adaptivity algorithm when solving differential equations, this can be a sufficient amount of accuracy for a power function approximation.

+This approximation is tested for the range of `x^y` where `x>=0` and `y>=0`.
+If `x<=1`, then the approximation is accurate for very large values of `y`.
+If `x<100`, then the approximation is accurate for `y<1`.
+If `x>100`, or if `x` is large and `y` is large, caution should be used.

 ## What about FastPow.jl?